- BIOHAZARD 2

 Now of course, no amount of equipment and training could have ever prepared them for a nightmare scenario with a city of 100,000 zombified citizens and mutant creatures...

-The circumstance under which the U.S.S. was deployed into Raccoon City is very complicated.
+The circumstances under which the U.B.C.S. was deployed into Raccoon City is very complicated.
 Their primary and most important objective was the successful recovery of the "G-Virus" samples that Dr. Birkin held.
 Umbrella's Chicago branch was slowly losing control over Dr. Birkin and was plotting an assassination to get rid of him.
 Dr. Birkin, who had already become distrustful of the corporation, figured that he would eventually be held responsible for the Spencer Mansion Incident (the plot of BIOHAZARD 1) that resulted in the leaking of sensitive research data.
 He expected that an elite team of agents would be sent into Raccoon City under the guise of hunting down Jill and Chris, with their real motive being to kill him and steal the G-Virus samples.

 Preempting this assault, Dr. Birkin increased the amount of toxic waste generated by his research facility to such levels where it overwhelmed the waste treatment plant creating a state of biohazard.
 The biohazard conditions ended up unleashing the T-Virus zombifing the employees and researchers working within.
 The damage didn't stop there and the infection quickly spread throughout the city, transforming the place into an inhospitable zombie wasteland.
 Successfully holed up within this biohazard zone, Dr. Birkin negotiated with ranking officials within the United States government, requesting protection in exchange for providing the G-Virus and its research data.